khazanovanastasia/The-Last-Observer/README.md

-THE LAST OBSERVER — SHOWCASE
+# THE LAST OBSERVER --- SHOWCASE

-Experimental survival game about control, pressure and isolation.
+**Experimental survival game about control, pressure and isolation.**\
 This public repository contains a curated selection of scripts, systems and technical materials that illustrate how the core mechanics of the game are implemented.

-Full Unity project remains private.
+> *Full Unity project remains private.\
-This repository is designed as a clean and readable technical showcase.
+> This repository is designed as a clean and readable technical
+> showcase.*

-🎮 About the Game
+## About the Game

-The Last Observer places the player in a sealed panopticon room at the center of a multi-floor building.
+**The Last Observer** places the player in a sealed panopticon room at the center of a multi-floor building.
 Surrounded by five doors, limited tools and a failing surveillance system, the player must survive as hostile NPCs move through the environment.

-You cannot move.
+You cannot move.\
 You can only observe.

 Your only advantage is your ability to control information.

-🧩 Core Gameplay Features
+## Core Gameplay Features

-📷 Camera System
+### Camera System

-Network of surveillance cameras with:
+-   Network of surveillance cameras with:

-grid view

-individual feed view
+    -   **grid view**
+    -   **individual feed view**

-previous / next camera cycling
+    -   **previous / next** camera cycling\

-Optimized rendering for multiple camera feeds (no render texture spam)
+-   Optimized rendering for multiple camera feeds

-Manual mapping mechanic: players annotate a building blueprint with camera numbers
+-   Manual mapping mechanic: players annotate a building blueprint with camera numbers

-🚪 Door System
+### Door System

-Five player-controlled doors
+-   Five player-controlled doors

-Only one door can be closed at any moment
+-   Only **one door can be closed at a time**

-Enemies attempt entry from dynamically chosen routes
+-   Enemies attempt entry from dynamically chosen routes

-☎️ Phone Events
+### Phone Events

-Simulated emergency hotline calls
+-   Simulated emergency hotline calls

-Responses degrade over time, amplifying tension
+-   Responses degrade over time

-👾 NPC Navigation
+### NPC Navigation

-Implementation using Unity NavMesh
+-   Unity NavMesh

-Randomized patrol routes
+-   Randomized patrol routes

-Event-driven behavior (lights out, broken cameras, new passages)
+-   Event-driven behavior (lights out, broken cameras, new passages)

-Future: procedural model variations through Blender plugin

-💀 Game Loop
+### Game Loop

-Survive a fixed amount of time
+-   Survive a fixed amount of time

-Win/lose states implemented
+-   Win/lose states implemented

-Expandable for future missions and modifiers

-🛠️ Technical Highlights Included in This Repo
+## Technical Highlights Included in This Repo

-This showcase contains:

     /Scripts
         CameraSystem/
         DoorSystem/
         Interaction/
         NPC/
         UI/
         Events/

     /Docs
         technical_breakdown.md
         gameplay_flow.md
         system_diagrams.png

     /Media
         screenshots/
         gifs/

-What’s deliberately not included:

-heavy assets

-full Unity scenes

-Blender files

-build data

-This keeps the repo light, readable, browser-friendly and recruiter-friendly.

-🖥️ Tech Stack
+## Tech Stack

-Unity (URP)
+-   Unity (URP)

-C#
+-   C#

-Blender (environment modeling & prototype NPC)
+-   Blender

-Custom tools for camera rendering & UI interaction
+-   Custom tools for camera rendering & UI interaction

-Planned procedural NPC mesh modifier (Blender Python API)

-🌐 Project Demo
+## Project Demo

-(Optional — update when available)
+*(Optional --- update when available)*

-WebGL build

-Video capture

-Screenshot gallery

-📚 Documentation
+## Documentation

-technical_breakdown.md — explanation of main systems

-gameplay_flow.md — how the player interacts with the environment

-future_plans.md — roadmap of upcoming features
+-   **technical_breakdown.md**
+-   **gameplay_flow.md**
+-   **future_plans.md**

-🚀 Development Notes
+## Development Notes

-This project is a solo development effort — all modeling, scripting, design and system architecture are created by me.
+This project is a solo development effort --- all modeling, scripting, design and system architecture are created by me.

-The public version is continuously evolving as I clean up and extract code from the full private repository.

-📮 Contact
+## Contact

-If you'd like to discuss collaboration or opportunities, feel free to reach out.
-(Add email / website / portfolio link)
+Add email / website / portfolio link here.